 Largest hog slaughterhouse in the world: Bladen County

-Effects of Hog Factory Farms
+Impacts of Hog Factory Farms & Ongoing Actions

-Waste and fertilizer runoff from hog factory farms is riddled with microbes, pesticides, and hormones, which enters rivers, lakes, and streams.
+Waste and fertilizer runoff from hog factory farms are riddled with microbes, pesticides, and hormones, which enters rivers, lakes, and streams.
 The waste causes algal blooms, kills fish, and pollutes drinking water.
 CAFOs are poorly regulated under the Clean Water Act.

 Hog CAFOs emit hydrogen sulfide, a toxic gas that causes vomiting and other side effects, as well as ammonia, which can convert to acid rain.
 Children near CAFOs may experience more asthmatic symptoms.
 Factory farms are not regulated under the Clean Air Act.